-John Wall is Professor of Philosophy, Religion, and Childhood Studies, as well as Director of the Childism Institute, at Rutgers University Camden.
-He is a theoretical ethicist who has written or edited nine books and dozens of articles in political philosophy, post-structuralism, the philosophy of religion, and children’s rights.
+I am Professor of Philosophy, Religion, and Childhood Studies, as well as Director of the Childism Institute, at Rutgers University Camden.
+I work as a theoretical ethicist and have written or edited nine books and dozens of articles in political philosophy, post-structuralism, the philosophy of religion, and children’s rights.
+I am best known for developing the concept of childism, or the normative empowerment of children, as well as advocating for ageless suffrage.

 Latest Work